İbrahim Yılmaz

-İbrahim Yılmaz (born 6 February 1994) is a Turkish professional footballer who plays as a forward for Eyüpspor in the TFF First League on loan from İstanbulspor.
+İbrahim Yılmaz (born 6 February 1994) is a Turkish professional footballer who plays as a forward for TFF Second League club 68 Aksarayspor.

 Career

 Yılmaz began his career with İstanbul Büyükşehir Belediyespor in 2005 and made his professional debut on 19 December 2010.
 He helped İstanbulspor achieve promotion in the 2021-22 season for the first time in 17 years.
-He started in İstanbulspor return to the Süper Lig in a in a 2–0 season opening loss to Trabzonspor on 5 August 2022.
+He started in İstanbulspor return to the Süper Lig in a 2–0 season opening loss to Trabzonspor on 5 August 2022.

 On 12 January 2023, Yılmaz was loaned by Eyüpspor.

 International career

 Yılmaz represented Turkey at the 2013 UEFA U-19 Championship and 2013 FIFA U-20 World Cup.